CaramelLatte/NotLN_game/README.md

 Work in progress.

 Simple topdown twin-stick style shooter.
-To play, download the latest C-compiled release or execute script with python.
+To play, visit https://replit.com/@VanillaAffogato/Night-of-the-Living-Nerds and click the 'run' download the repo and execute script with python.

 If using python, you'll need to install python 3.9 and pygame